mvrdevelopment/spec/mvr-spec.md

 5. Program A imports this file and applies the changes to the existing objects.

-Vectorworks provide a [portable library](MVR_portable_library) for convenience.
-This library helps to read and write MVR files.
-This allows easy implementation of the MVR file format.

 ## Definition

 The file is an uncompressed ZIP archive file containing a set of files.